 Hypersensitivity to house dust mites is a common problem for dogs, cats as well as people.
 House dust mites are microscopic and ubiquitous.
 They feed on human and animal dander, skin scales and hair.
 They are frequently found in beds, mattresses, carpets, sofas and pet bedding.
-Mites can flourish in the home environment, because the temperature and humidity are optimum (50-70% relative humidity).
+Mites can flourish in the home environment because the temperature and humidity are optimum (50-70% relative humidity).

 It is difficult and even impossible to eliminate mites from the environment of an allergic patient.
-An effective environmental control regimen can help to decrease the numbers of mites and therefore minimize the patient’s discomfort.
+An effective environmental control regimen can help to decrease the number of mites and therefore minimize the patient’s discomfort.
 Also, hyposensitization therapy (allergy vaccines) can be effective in controlling or reducing clinical symptoms associated with mite allergy.

 The following steps may help control mite populations (special attention should be given to the sleeping areas of the allergic dog or cat):

 - Bare floors, such as hardwood, vinyl or tile are best; if carpet is used, low pile is preferable.
 The mites survive well in carpeting.